jshimkoski/component-library/docs/Tree.md

-# TreeView
+# Tree

 A hierarchical tree component for displaying nested navigation items with expandable/collapsible sections.
-The TreeView component is ideal for representing file systems, site navigation, categories, or any data that has a nested structure.
+The Tree component is ideal for representing file systems, site navigation, categories, or any data that has a nested structure.
 For parent items without specific actions, the entire heading acts as an expand/collapse toggle for better usability.

 ## Overview

-The TreeView component offers a flexible way to display hierarchical data in a tree structure.
+The Tree component offers a flexible way to display hierarchical data in a tree structure.
 It supports:
 - Nested navigation items with expand/collapse functionality
 - Custom icons or no icons
 - Positioning of expand/collapse controls on either left or right side